Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 Did 1 assesment for Micrsoft today.
 Got some weird algorithm thing but got optimal time.
 Did another assesment as well.
 Also did build a que using stacks

+## Day 72: 12/21/25: Doing LC 250
+Doing the LC 250 during Christmas time.
+It is going to be slow going.
+Did two today from the neetcode 250